apache/spark/sql/core/src/main/scala/org/apache/spark/sql/jdbc/README.md

 ## How to enforce a specific JDBC connection provider?

 When more than one JDBC connection provider can handle a specific driver and options, it is possible to disambiguate and enforce a particular CP for the JDBC data source.
-One can set the DataFrameReader option `connectionProvider` to specify the name of the CP they want to use.
+One can set the DataFrame option `connectionProvider` to specify the name of the CP they want to use.

 ## How a JDBC connection provider found when new connection initiated?